pohlm01/master-thesis/4_comparison.typ

 In comparison, a comparable Bikeshed certificate with a 256-bit ECDSA key would contain 704 authentication related bytes, assuming 280 million active @ap:pl.
 The full certificate would be 785 bytes in size.
 Thus, the X.509 certificate chain has an overhead of 1,238 bytes or 99~% while the Bikeshed certificate has an overhead of 81 bytes or 12~%.
-Even though we only analyzed a single example that closely, this shows that the X.509/@asn1 format produces a significant overhead, that can be reduced by introducing a new certificate format.
+Even though we only analyzed a single example that closely, this indicates that the X.509/@asn1 format produces a significant overhead, that can be reduced by introducing a new certificate format.
 An analysis of the certificate chains of the top websites provides shows that certificates are often even bigger than our example.
 #cite(<dennis_cert_size>, form: "author") investigated the size of certificate chains send by roughly 75,000 of the Tranco the top sides~@tranco.
 It shows that the 5#super[th] percentile of certificate chains is 2308~bytes big and the median certificate chain has even 4032~bytes.
 Applying existing certificate compression algorithms, this reduces to 1619~bytes and 3243~bytes, respectively~@dennis_cert_size.
 This shows that @mtc is almost always smaller in practice, even when using classical authentication algorithms instead of @pq.

-== Update mechanism considerations <sec:update_size>
+== Update Mechanism Considerations <sec:update_size>
 As with many optimizations, one does not get the results from @sec:certificate_size without a trade.
 The @mtc architecture requires the @rp to regularly update the tree heads it trusts, as shown in Step 5 of @fig:mtc_overview.
 To pull the updates, the @rp regularly requires a connection to the Transparency Service.